roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ![meanstd](descriptivestat.JPG)

-* Step 3 - Explore the data using boxplots
+* Step 3 - Explore the data using boxplots with overlay of actual datapoints

 ![petallenght](petallenght.JPG)